Tackling lead ammunition poisoning

 The solution

-The solution is for shooters to use non-poisonous alternatives to lead ammunition, which are available for all types of guns.
-There is general consensus among shooters that hunting must be sustainable.
-As lead ammunition isn’t considered as sustainable, many hunters are already using non-toxic ammunition to prevent poisoning the countryside and reduce the suffering and deaths.
+The solution is for shooters to use non-poisonous alternatives to lead ammunition, which are available for all types of guns and proven to be equally effective.
+Many hunters are already using non-toxic ammunition to prevent poisoning the environment, and some food retailers are now only selling lead-free game on health grounds.

 There are some restrictions on using lead shot in the UK.
-Wildfowlers, as opposed to grouse or pheasant shooters, shoot ducks and geese around our wetlands and coasts.
-They are legally required to use non-toxic shot such as steel or bismuth instead of lead.
-In England and Wales the law says non-lead alternatives must be used when shooting wildfowl, and in some wetlands regardless of what you’re shooting, while lead shot is prohibited in all wetlands in Northern Ireland and Scotland.
-Despite the law, WWT’s field testing shows the number of birds ingesting lead still isn’t decreasing.
+However, WWT’s field testing shows the number of birds ingesting lead still hasn’t decreased despite restrictions.
 This could be because many birds feed in fields where lead shot can still be legally used, or because some shooters are still using it illegally.